wazo-platform/wazo-platform.org/content/uc-doc/contributors/contributing_doc.md

 ### Code blocks

 Code blocks should have syntax highlight defined.
-Here's some values :
+Here's some values:

 - ShellSession
 - Shell